 The award offers a $500 first place prize and $250 second place prize for a piece of scholarly writing that exhibits exceptional research.

 To learn more about the award, including eligibility and application procedures, visit: https://law.asu.edu/LibraryResearchAward

 Do you want to win $500?
-How about $250?
-Would you like to have your work displayed in the Faculty Publications Display Case?
+Would you like to have your work published in the Sandra Day O’Connor College of Law Faculty Scholarship Repository?
 How about all the pats on the back you will get from family and friends if you win this prestigious award?
 You better get to work!
-The deadline to enter the annual Ross-Blakley Law Library Award for Exemplary Student Research is April 1st.
+The deadline to enter the annual Ross-Blakley Law Library Award for Exemplary Student Research is April 3rd at 9am.

 A panel composed of two Law Librarians and one Legal Writing Instructor will judge submissions based on how well they demonstrate the following:

 - Sophistication, originality, or unusual depth or breadth in the use of research materials, including, but not limited to, print resources, electronic search engines and databases, primary and secondary legal resources, interdisciplinary